eileenrmartin/eileenrmartin.github.io/prospectiveStudents/index.md

 * fiber-optic sensing (or other large-scale geophysical sensing methods)
 * signal processing

-I am currently recruiting graduate students at Colorado School of Mines in the Department of Geophysics, the Department of Applied Mathematics and Statistics, and the interdisciplinary Hydrologic Science and Engineering Program.
-Students who wish to pursue their thesis with me can apply through any of these programs depending on their background and goals.
-F

 Here are links with more details about Mines' M.S. and Ph.D. programs in:
 * [Geophysics](https://geophysics.mines.edu/graduate-program/)
 * [Applied Math and Statistics](https://ams.mines.edu/graduate-programs/)